ACO Musician

 Growing up in Wollongong, I often had to travel to Sydney in order to hear a wider range of musical performances.
 The ACO is one of very few orchestras who include Wollongong in some of their tours, so lucky little me heard them for the first time at Wollongong Town Hall.
 It was like going to see your favourite band!
 I remember being exhilarated by every performance.

-It’s difficult not to mention as a favourite moment the night I passed my probation and became a fully-fledged member of the orchestra.
-We had just played a high-octane concert of Bach, Gubaidulina and Shostakovich in Stuttgart which I was naturally nervous about but still immensely enjoyed.
-While walking to the restaurant we’d agreed to meet at after the assessment, I realised I wasn’t emotionally prepared to fail, no matter how much I’d intellectualised the idea.
+It’s difficult not to mention as a favourite moment the night I passed my probation and became a fully-fledged member of the Orchestra.
+We had just played a high-octane concert of Bach, Gubaidulina and Shostakovich in Stuttgart when I had my assessment.
+Walking to a restaurant after the assessment, where I'd meet the Orchestra for their decision, I realised I wasn’t emotionally prepared to fail, no matter how much I’d intellectualised the idea.

-Despite having a very active and fulfilling musical life outside of the ACO to return to, by that point I had fallen in love with the Orchestra (almost against my will) and wanted to be a part of this unique and incredible family.
-So, it was all very intense, I teared up when my colleagues arrived at the restaurant and told me the news.
+Despite having an active and fulfilling musical life outside the ACO, I had by that point fallen in love with the Orchestra and wanted to be a part of this unique and incredible family.
+So, it was very intense, and I teared up when my colleagues arrived at the restaurant and told me the news.
 I was especially emotional when hugging Hellie [ACO Principal Violin Helena Rathbone], since she inspired me so much in my Emerging Artist year and was the first person to urge me to go for the job.

 Flowing and audacious.